 Step into fantasy land at The Story Museum

 In a city with as much literary history as Oxford, a place like The Story Museum fits in perfectly.
 This adorable museum is the fantasy of any kid or adult who loves make-believe or a well-crafted tale.
 There are opportunities for dress-up, exhibits about authors and their works, and interactive storytelling sessions with games and props.
-A visit to this unique place is one of the fun things to do in Oxford.

 The opportunity to activate your imagination is everywhere at the Story Museum—the restroom door has a warning about Moaning Myrtle, the front window has an advertisement for 101 Dalmatians, and there are many other subtle literary references.
 In the museum’s café and quirky gift shop, there is a range of food, books, and story-inspired items.